About The Course

 If you have a Learning Difficulty or Disability or Additional Educational Need, please let us know when you apply.
 You will be offered support in your interview.
 If you need help completing your application, we can also assist you with this.

 - Level 1 Diploma in Land-Based Studies (Horticulture)

 - GCSE maths and English

-You will complete compulsory work experience every week on our estate and 2 weeks of industry placement externally.
+You will complete compulsory industry placement every week on our estate and at least 1 week of industry placement externally.